dcs-cloud/Azure-ARM-public/VMCreation-Cust/README.md

 This template allows you to create a Windows / Linux-based VM in Customer Environment.

+For more information for the paramters, kindly refer to the example screenshots (PNG files) attached.

 Prerequisite : VNET, SUBNETs and NSG are created prior using this ARM template.